NI-Measurement-Plug-Ins/automotive-interface-plugins/src/labview/grpc-template/README.md

 1. Create plugin proto file
     - Create a folder named `proto` under your plugin directory.
     - Copy the example proto file to this folder.
-    - Change the file to: `your-plugin-name-oob-service.proto`
+    - Change the name to: `your-plugin-name-oob-service.proto`
     For a plugin named `Example Plugin` it would look like this:
     ![image](README%20images/001.png)
 2. Modify the proto file